Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 removes a log entry after showing it to a user, as this would allow the Transparency Log to remove evidence of its own misbehavior.
 The second two properties ensure that all users have a consistent view of when each portion of the tree was created.
-Disagreement of when portions of the tree were created is functionally a fork, and it introduces the same security issues.
-This is because users rely on such timing information to decide how long to monitor certain labels, or which portions of the tree to skip when searching.
+Disagreement on when portions of the tree were created is functionally a fork, and it introduces the same security issues.
+This is because users rely on log entry timestamps to decide whether to continue monitoring certain labels, or which portions of the tree to skip when searching.

-To address this, users retain select information about the last tree head they have observed:
+To address this, users retain select information about the last tree head they've observed:

 1. The "size" of the log tree (the number of log entries it contains).
-2. The root hashes of the "full subtrees" of the log tree (those that are the largest powers of two possible).
+2. The root hashes of the "full subtrees" of the log tree (those subtrees which are the largest powers of two possible).
 This allows the Transparency Log to provide more space-efficient consistency and inclusion proofs than if just the root hash was retained.
 3. The timestamp of the rightmost log entry.
 As will be described below, this will be used to ensure that subsequent log entry timestamps are correct.

-When users make queries to the Transparency Log, they advertise the size of the last tree head they observed.
+When users make queries to the Transparency Log, they advertise the size of the last tree head observed.
 If the Transparency Log responds with an updated tree head, it provides additional information in its query response to prove that the advertised tree head and the more recent one are consistent.

 Proving the latter two properties, that newly added log entries have monotonically increasing timestamps, is done as follows: